mb21/mastro/src/reactive/README.md

 ### Custom elements

 To connect our JavaScript with the right HTML element on the page, we use [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 Custom elements are part of the [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) suite of technologies.
-But when using Reactive Mastro, there is no need to use shadom DOM (which has a lot of gotchas) nor `<template>` elements (which are only useful with shadom DOM).
+But when using Reactive Mastro, you don't have to use shadom DOM (which has a lot of gotchas) nor `<template>` elements (which are only useful with shadom DOM).

 Using custom elements means the browser handles most of the work for us, such as enabling multiple instances of the same component on the same page and instantiation of nested components as soon as they're in the DOM.
 You register your custom element once with `window.customElements.define('my-counter', class extends ReactiveElement { })` (the name must start with a lowercase letter and contain a hyphen), and then you can use it wherever in your HTML body, e.g. `<my-counter></my-counter>`.
 No JavaScript imports nor manually calling a constructor needed.

 Your class extends Reactive Mastro's `ReactiveElement` class, which in turn extends the browser's `HTMLElement` class.
-Thus you're almost using plain custom elements, and have access to all native methods and callbacks, should you choose to use them.
-However, `ReactiveElement` does two things for you:
+Thus you're almost using plain custom elements, and have access to all native callbacks and methods (such as [attaching shadow DOM](https://github.com/mb21/mastro/issues/2)), should you choose to use them.
+However, what `ReactiveElement` does for you on `connectedCallback` is two things:

 - attach event listeners wherever you use `data-on*` (e.g. `data-onclick`), and
 - bind signals to the DOM wherever you use `data-bind`.